AFE123x/CS214-Myshell/documents/notes.md

 	interactive mode: user inputted commands
-		when given no arguments will read commands from standard input batch mode: read commands from file or piped in will take UPTO one argument
+		when given no arguments will read commands from standard input batch mode: read commands from file or piped in will take UP TO one argument
 *both* will read and interpret a sequence of commands

 use *read()* to obtain input
 	(1). obtain a full command before executing it
 	(2). not call **read()** after receiving a newline character until it has executed the received command

-*mysh* terminates when it recieves the **exit** command, or when its input stream ends.
+*mysh* terminates when it receives the **exit** command, or when its input stream ends.

 ### Interactive mode
 - print welcome message before first command prompt